haarer/haarer.github.io/_posts/2018-01-25-why-c++-is-good-on-arduino.md

 **What doesn't work**

-The avr runtime does not support exceptions nor dynamic memory allocation, as has been stated. [you can provide an implementation  though][1].I didnt need it.
+The avr runtime does not support exceptions nor dynamic memory allocation, [as has been stated][6].
+You can [provide an implementation  though][1].I didnt need it.

 But there is much of C++ left to make use of.
-Here are some examples
+Here are some examples:

 **Templates**

 They are very useful because, e.g. they allow to move work from runtime to compiletime.
-I use templates for a [replacement of the Arduino HAL functions DigitalWrite and others, without the runtime and code bloat][2].
+I use templates for a replacement of the Arduino HAL functions DigitalWrite and others, without the runtime and code bloat.
 The template based version is much more readable, and generates exactly the same assembler code.
-Please find the details in the other post.
+Please find a showcase in [the other post.][2]

 **More on templates**